IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 	- If not click the "Home" tab again or refresh the page
 1. Next let’s trade a marble.
 Click and drag one marble from one person's list to another.
 It should temporary disappear and then auto reload the marbles in their new state.
 	- If not refresh the page
+1. Congratulations you have a working marbles application :)!

 #SDK / IBM Blockchain Deeper Dive